A deep convolutional neural network that is invariant to time rescaling: Discussion

-Generalization across unseen scales sped up learning for SITHCon even when training examples were presented at different scales (Fig. \ref{fig:audio_mnist_mixed}).
 For a scale-invariant network, training examples at different speeds do not interfere with one another as they are treated identically by the network.
 Many natural signals contain information at very different temporal scales.
-In practice, machine learning applications have often addressed this problem by brute force, training the network on many different examples (e.g., {[}19{]}), as in Experiment 3.B.
-Perhaps the brain has evolved logarithmically-compressed temporal basis functions {[}9{]} to endow it with the ability to speed up learning and rapidly generalize to unseen experiences.
+In practice, machine learning applications have often addressed this problem by brute force, training the network on many different examples \citep[e.g.,][]{Chan.etal.2021}, as in Exp.~4.
+Perhaps the brain has evolved logarithmically-compressed temporal basis functions \cite{Guo.etal.2020} to endow it with the ability to speed up learning and rapidly generalize to unseen experiences.

-In vision, researchers have long appreciated the importance of generating features that are invariant to rescaling of the input {[}20{]}.
-Jansson and Lindeberg {[}12{]} use an approach similar to that used here for MNIST digits of various sizes.
-By generating a set of scaled representations of visual images and integrating features over logarithmically-spaced scales they achieve scale-invariance over a broad range of spatial scales for essentially the same reason that we observed effective scale-invariance over a range of temporal scales in this paper (see also {[}13{]}).
-Natural vision is not static.
-In addition to the movement of objects in the world, the eyes themselves are constantly in motion {[}21{]} inducing dynamics over a range of temporal and spatial scales.
-Understanding how scale-covariance in time and space could be used to generalize visual representations for object recognition is an open question of considerable theoretical and practical importance.
+In vision, researchers have long appreciated the importance of generating features that are invariant to time-rescaling of the input \cite{Lowe.1999}.
+Jansson and Lindeberg \citeyear{Jansson.Lindeberg.2021} use an approach similar to that used here for MNIST digits of various sizes.
+By generating a set of scaled representations of visual images and integrating features over logarithmically-spaced scales they achieve scale-invariance over a broad range of spatial scales for essentially the same reason that we observed effective scale-invariance over a range of temporal scales in this paper \citep[see also][]{Lindeberg.2016}.
+In natural vision, the image on the retina is not constant.
+Even when objects in the world are prefectly still, movement of the eyes still induces rich dynamics over a range of temporal and spatial scales.
+Rather than images, natural vision operates on spatiotemporal patterns \cite{Rucci.Victor.2015}.
+Understanding how scale-covariance in both time and space could be used to inform computer vision open question of considerable theoretical and practical importance.